-Alongside her art practice, Erika is passionate about supporting and contributing to local arts communities.
-Throughout the year she works towards this goal as Curatorial Supervisor at The Works Art & Design Festival, and whenever possible pursues additional teaching, curatorial, and writing opportunities.
+in tandem with her art practice, Erika is passionate about supporting and contributing to the local arts community in Edmonton.
+Throughout the year she works full time as the curatorial supervisor at The Works Art & Design Festival, and runs Family drugs gallery alongside a collective of 7 other artists.

 Parallel to her investment in these communities, Erika’s artwork and writing interrogates the methods of sincerity that form communities through themes of language, translation, religion, and exchange.
 Choreographing practices that are intuitive and inventive as well as structured and devotional, these material and conceptual explorations are used to construct the contexts for social-practice-based events of exchange and collaboration.
 Immersed in the visual structures of language, the poetics of conversation, the economies of love and intimacy, and the rituals that surround these, she offers her work as an invitation to genuinely create meaningful connections with one another.